Creatine side effects: what's real, what's not

 This one is the most clearly wrong of the common fears, and it's the one the military and college athletics departments perpetuated hardest in the 90s.
 The worry was that creatine draws water into muscle cells, leaving less water available for thermoregulation during exercise in heat.

 The actual research, conducted after the initial scare, went in the opposite direction.
 Studies in football players, wrestlers, and military personnel in hot environments found that creatine supplementation was associated with fewer cramps, fewer heat-related injuries, and better thermoregulation, not worse.
-A 2021 systematic review concluded that creatine probably has a small protective effect against exercise-associated muscle cramping.
+Both the 2017 ISSN position stand and the 2021 misconceptions review concluded that the evidence does not validate the idea that creatine causes dehydration or muscle cramping — if anything, it points the other way.

 Drink normal amounts of water.
 Creatine is not dehydrating.